Transfer of quantum game strategies: Introduction

 Quantum game homomorphisms of a given type ${\rm t}$ were defined using QNS correlations of the same type, subject to additional constraints.
 Such conditions were added in order to allow the transport of perfect strategies of type ${\rm t}$ from the first game to perfect strategies of type ${\rm t}$ for the second.
 As in \cite{gt_one, gt_two}, ${\rm t}$-isomorphisms require the use of QNS bicorrelations, which were first defined in \cite{bhtt}.
 This process of strategy transfer employs the simulation paradigm for quantum channels (see \cite{dw}).
 According to the paradigm, if we start with a quantum channel $\mathcal{E}: M_{X_{1}}\rightarrow M_{A_{1}}$ from alphabet $X_{1}$ to alphabet $A_{1}$, using assistance from no-signalling resources over $(X_{2}, A_{1}, X_{1}, A_{2})$ (i.e., a QNS channel $\Gamma: M_{X_{2}}\otimes M_{A_{1}}\rightarrow M_{X_{1}}\otimes M_{A_{2}}$) we can construct a new quantum channel $\Gamma[\cl{E}]: M_{X_{2}}\rightarrow M_{A_{2}}$ dependent on $\cl{E}$ and $\Gamma$ from alphabet $X_{2}$ to $A_{2}$.
 A similar approach for classical channels was used in \cite{gt_one}, and one of the main focuses of this work is to show how it extends to the quantum case.

 We now describe the organization of the paper in more detail.
 In Section \ref{s_prelim}, we set notation and recall the definition of the main no-signalling correlation types for both classical and quantum channels, and introduce the simulation setup for quantum channels.
-Section \ref{s_ssom} contains the definitions of the different types of a class of stochastic (and bistochastic) operator matrices, and collects some of their properties.

-These operator matrices will be used to define necessary subclasses of QNS correlations over the quadruple $(X_{2}\times Y_{2})\times (A_{1}\times B_{1})\times (X_{1}\times Y_{1})\times (A_{2}\times B_{2})$ in Section \ref{sqns_correlations_section}, which we call strongly quantum no-signalling; their properties are investigated, leading up to an operator system characterization for these subclasses (similar to those obtained in \cite{lmprsstw, tt} and \cite[Section 7]{gt_one}).
+Section \ref{s_ssom} contains the definitions of the different types of a class of stochastic (and bistochastic) operator matrices, and how these operator matrices will be used to define necessary subclasses of QNS correlations (which we call strongly quantum no-signalling) over the quadruple $(X_{2}\times Y_{2})\times (A_{1}\times B_{1})\times (X_{1}\times Y_{1})\times (A_{2}\times B_{2})$.
 In Section \ref{strat_transport}, the strongly quantum no-signalling correlations are used in the simulation paradigm for quantum channels to establish strategy transport for quantum games; this is achieved in Theorem \ref{strat_transp} and Theorem \ref{bi_strat_transp} for the QNS correlation and bicorrelation cases, respectively.
 We note that the definitions of Sections \ref{s_ssom} and \ref{sqns_correlations_section} generalize those from \cite[Section 4, 5]{gt_one}; thus, we recover many of the results (in the classical case) from \cite{gt_one} in Sections \ref{s_ssom}-\ref{strat_transport}.

+Section \ref{s_perfstrats} contains some of the main results of the paper, where we restrict our attention to the transfer of perfect strategies for various types of quantum games.
+This application employs SQNS correlations as strategies for the ${\rm t}$-homomorphism and isomorphism games between quantum non-local games, when utilizing the framework of generalized homomorphisms of quantum hypergraphs as introduced in \cite[Section 3]{gt_two}.
+A characterization of when perfect strategy transfer is possible between games when the first leg is classical while the second is quantum, along with when both are implication games are included (see \cite{tt} for relevant introductions).